steebchen/prisma-client-go/docs/reference/01-introduction.md

 ).Exec(ctx)
 ```

-You can swap them out as you wish, given that the query is possible for whatever you're querying.
-For example, you can
-only query for fields which actually exist on a given model.
+This schema is consistently used.
+You can usually just type `db.` and then see what models, fields and actions your editor auto completion will suggest.
+Depending on the type or the shape of a model or a field, there may be different actions available.
 If a field is optional, you will also get additional
 methods such as IsNull() and *Optional variations to query for SQL NULLs:

 ```go